 Fish Assemblage and Available Habitats

-Purpose: Maintain fish populations below the dam in good condition in compliance with Fish and Game Code 5937.
+Purpose: Maintain existing fish populations below the Sites and Golden Gate dams in good condition in compliance with Fish and Game Code 5937.
 Identify and document existing fish assemblage in Stone Corral and Funks creeks, including fish species presence and habitat use; characterization of habitats available (e.g., spawning, rearing, foraging, and sheltering habitats) at varying flow levels.

 Outcomes: Quantitative and qualitative monitoring data to fully characterizing the type of fish and habitat available to inform the type of releases that should be made to Funks and Stone Corral Creeks under operating conditions.

-Content: Describe and enumerate existing fish assemblages in Stone Corral and Funks creeks.
+Content: Describe and enumerate existing fish assemblages in Stone Corral and Funks creeks in the reaches identified above.
 Characterize available spawning, rearing, foraging, and refuge habitat for native fishes following methods described in Meador et al. (1993).

-Timing: Monitoring will begin a minimum of 5 years before start of operations to establish the baseline and will continue for 5 years after start of operations.
-The Authority and the permitting fish agencies (NMFS, USFWS, and CDFW) will determine the frequency of the adaptive management report and timing of any adaptive management actions.
+Timing: Monitoring will begin a minimum of 5 years before start of reservoir operations to establish the baseline and will continue for 5 years after start of operations.
+The Authority, in consultation with the permitting fish agencies (NMFS, USFWS, and CDFW), will determine the frequency of the adaptive management report and timing of any adaptive management actions.

 Flow Characterization and Geomorphic Study

-Purpose: The purpose of the flow characterization and geomorphic studies would be to characterize historic flows, including baseflow during the summer months, on Funks and Stone Corral Creeks; substrate composition; and flow levels necessary for channel maintenance.
+Purpose: The purpose of the flow characterization and geomorphic studies would be to characterize historic flows, including baseflow during the summer months, on Funks and Stone Corral Creeks; substrate composition; and flow levels and frquency necessary for channel maintenance.

-Outcomes: A hydrogeomorphic technical study with quantitative and qualitative monitoring data to fully characterizing the existing hydrologic regime of Funks and Stone Corral Creeks, as well as the overall type and abundance of sediment available for aquatic organisms, would be developed in order to inform the type of releases that should be made to under operating conditions as well as potential gravel deficiencies as a result of project operations.
+Outcomes: A hydrogeomorphic technical study with quantitative and qualitative monitoring data to fully characterizing the existing hydrologic regime of Funks and Stone Corral Creeks, as well as the overall type and abundance of existing sediment available for aquatic organisms, would be developed in order to inform the type of releases (frequency, duration and magnitude) that should be made to maintain the existing hydrogeomorphic characteristics of the creeks downstream of Sites an Golden Gate dams under operating conditions as well as potential gravel deficiencies as a result of project operations.

-Content: In order to inform the appropriate streamflows for the creeks under inquiry, a geomorphic assessment of the reaches of interest (i.e., the stream reaches below the proposed dams) would constitute the first step in the analysis.
+Content: In order to inform the appropriate streamflows for the creeks under inquiry, a geomorphic assessment of the stream reaches between Golden Gate Dam and Funks Reservoir and Sites Dam where it crosses the Tehema Colusa Canal below the proposed dams to ) would constitute the first step in the analysis.
 The channel segments upstream of the proposed dams would also be examined to provide a greater understanding of the local watershed geomorphic characteristics.
 The focus of the geomorphic assessment would be to determine the dominant geomorphic processes, document the landforms, and determine how the observed morphology of each creek is influenced by the hydrologic regime and the surrounding land uses.
 Likewise, collection of geomorphic information would aid in the determination of overall channel stability for each creek.
 Geomorphic indicators that would be collected could include the following:

 Channel Classification (determining if the reaches of interest are transport-limited or supply-limited)